 Major 7th chords

-The major 7th chord (abbreviated maj7 in chord names) is a four note chord, but due to the characteristics of the guitar the chords can involve four to six notes (in some cases with duplicated notes).
-The major 7th shouldn’t be confused with the dominant 7th.
+The major 7th chord (abbreviated maj7 in chord names) is a four-note chord, but due to the characteristics of the guitar the chords can involve four to six notes (in some cases with duplicated notes).
+The major 7th is not to be confused with the dominant 7th.

 The chord is built by a root, a major third, a fifth and a major seventh.
 There are many ways to play these chords.
-Below you can see open maj7 chords presented and by scrolling down further you could also see maj7 played as barre chords.
+Below you can see maj7 chords in open positions presented in pictures and by scrolling down further you could also see maj7 barre chords.

 Open major 7th chords

 There is a progression lesson involving this chord category with a backing track.

 Major 7th chords with sharp or flat root